Alain Chartier: Life

 Alain Chartier was born in Bayeux to a family marked by considerable ability.
-His eldest brother Guillaume became bishop of Paris; and Thomas became notary to the king.
+His eldest brother Guillaume became bishop of Paris; and Thomas Chartier became notary to the king.
 Jean Chartier, a monk of St Denis, whose history of Charles VII is printed in vol. III. of Les Grands Chroniques de Saint-Denis (1477), is also said to have been a brother of the poet.
 Alain studied, as his elder brother had done, at the University of Paris.
 He then went to work for the Duke Louis and Yolande of Anjou, whose daughter Marie was engaged to the youngest son of Charles VI.
 He followed the fortunes of the dauphin, afterwards Charles VII, acting in the triple capacity of clerk, notary, and financial secretary.
-He later would become a member of several important ambassadorial trips, serving as orator and secretary for Charles VII, traveling to Vienna and Buda to see Sigismund; to Venice to appear before the Senate, to Rome to deliver a letter to the Pope, and to Scotland to negotiate the marriage of the daughter of James I, Margaret, then not four years old, with the dauphin, afterwards Louis XI.
+He later would become a member of several important ambassadorial trips, serving as orator and secretary for Charles VII, travelling to Vienna and Buda to see Sigismund; to Venice to appear before the Senate, to Rome to deliver a letter to the Pope, and to Scotland to negotiate the marriage of the daughter of James I, Margaret, then not four years old, with the dauphin, afterwards Louis XI.
 He appears to have taken holy orders and was named canon of Paris, rector of the parish of Saint-Lambert-des-Levées, and even Archbishop of Paris.
 He died in Avignon in 1430; the reason for his presence there remains a mystery.
-An epitaph for his tomb was commissioned by his brother Guillaume Chartier but the stone has not survived.
+An epitaph for his tomb was commissioned by his brother Guillaume Chartier, but the stone has not survived.

 Literary career

 Alain's earliest poems were likely the Lai de Plaisance (Lay of Pleasure) followed by the Débat des Deux Fortunés en Amours (Debate of the Two Lovers) also called the Débat du Gras et du Maigre (Debate of the Fat and the Thin).
-The Livre des Quatre Dames (1416) was written after the Battle of Agincourt.
+The Livre des Quatre Dames (1416) was written after the Battle of Agincourt in 1415.
 In 1422 he wrote the famous Quadrilogue invectif.
 The interlocutors in this dialogue are an allegorical representation of France and the three orders of the state, the Clergy, Knight, and People.
 Chartier lays bare the abuses of the feudal army and the sufferings of the peasants.
 He maintains that the cause of France, though desperate to all appearance, was not yet lost if the contending factions could lay aside their differences in the face of the common enemy.
-Débat du reveille-matin (1422–26?), La Belle Dame sans Mercy (1424), and others.
+He also wrote Débat du reveille-matin (1422–26?), La Belle Dame sans Mercy (1424), and others.
 In 1429 he wrote the Livre de l'Espérance, which contains a fierce attack on the nobility and clergy.
-He was the author of a diatribe on the courtiers of Charles VII. entitled Le Curial, translated into English by William Caxton about 1484.
+He was the author of a diatribe on the courtiers of Charles VII, entitled Le Curial, translated into English by William Caxton about 1484.